paulc4/jodconverter/README.md

 The code has been updated as follows:

-.
-Compiels for Java 8
+1. Compiles for Java 8
-.
-Recognises LibreOffice V4 and Open Office V4 when hunting for executables.
+1. Recognises LibreOffice V4 and Open Office V4 when hunting for executables.
-.
-Fixed startup command in `OfficeProcess"
+1. Fixed startup command in `OfficeProcess`
-.
-SIGAR libraries included (see below)
+1. SIGAR libraries included (see below)
-.
-Wraps up the whole API into a convenient single class `OpenOfficeConverterUsingJOD3`
+1. Wraps up the whole API into a convenient single class `OpenOfficeConverterUsingJOD3`

 ### SIGAR